 Students are provided with a studio space and 24-hour access to general facilities.
 The Woldenberg Art Center offers some of the finest facilities available.
 Sculpture houses a fully equipped wood shop, a metals area/foundry, mixed media space, and digital fabrication capabilities.
 Ceramics includes large general studio workrooms as well as specialized clay, glaze and plaster mixing rooms, critique/computer and kiln rooms.
 Glass houses both a hot and cold shop, as well as a steel fabrication area.
 Printmaking has facilities for intaglio, lithography and silkscreen as well as its own darkroom.
 The Digital Arts studio includes 14 workstations with the latest software, 5 scanners, along with medium and large format printers.
 Photography includes graduate and main darkrooms, film processing, a lighting studio, lecture and demo rooms and an advanced digital imaging room.
 Painting and Drawing maintains four large classrooms with entire walls of natural north light and color-balanced lighting overhead.
 The Carroll Gallery serves as the exhibition space of the Newcomb Art Department, dedicated primarily to student and faculty exhibitions, including the annual MFA candidacy review and MFA thesis exhibitions.
 The Newcomb Art Museum features exhibitions and programs that utilize the critical frameworks of diverse disciplines in conceptualizing and interpreting innovative art and design.

 Application deadline is February 1st.
-All requirements can be completed online through this link: ART STUDIO MFA Application.
+All requirements can be completed online through this link: School of Liberal Arts: Art Studio MFA Application.

 Application materials include:

 *Please note that the GRE is not required of MFA applicants in studio art.

 1. You may submit a maximum of 20 images.

 2. Images should be of recent pieces and indicate your primary interest and direction.